The Hidden Trick: Burying a Banana Before Growing Peppers

 • Trace minerals: such as manganese and copper, which boost the plant’s resistance to stress

-This steady supply of nutrients nourishes peppers where they need it most, helping them grow healthier and more resilient over time.
+The steady supply of nutrients nourishes peppers where they need it most, helping them grow healthier and more resilient over time.

 Simple Ways to Use a Banana When Planting Peppers